Wild Owl Pellets Can Be Disease Vectors February 21 2017

 The indigestible parts of their meal, such as fur, bones, and feathers, form into small masses called “castings” or “pellets” and are regurgitated by the bird.
 Scientists dissect these pellets to learn more about the owl’s behavior and the complex nature of the food chain.
 Students, too, can observe and learn about owl pellets just like scientists do by using our advanced dissection kit.
 Simply order an owl pellet dissection kit from a reputable source such as Pellet.com to get started.

 We currently live in a world where screens have taken over.
 Television, tablets, smart phones, laptops—all these devices have gotten in the way of our children being able to fully engage with the environment and appreciate the world around them.
 There’s a solution for that though.
 Kids have natural curiosity; there is a drive to learn more, if we present the opportunities to do so.
 Want to know a new, fun, and scientific way to get kids more eager to learn?
 Buying kids nature kits with owl pellets will surely thrill and engage them!

 www.pellet.com is a family owned business that has been providing owl pellet dissection kits for more than 25 years!
 They have facilitated learning and engaged students in examining the outside world, such as with these owl pellets for kids, for decades now.
 Pellet.com knows what it takes to get your child charged up about nature.

-There are a variety of kids nature kits that will help your child engage with the scientific method and be more open to exploring the outside world.
+There are a variety of science project kits for kids that will help your child engage with the scientific method and be more open to exploring the outside world.
 A great product to use is an identification kit.
 There are four identification kits to choose from, and your child will be able to learn about classifying objects, identifying seeds, leaves, and twigs, making predictions and hypotheses, and so much more!
 Identification kits allow your child to become the lead researcher, opening their world up to so much more.